Niobium: Physical

 Although it is thought to have a body-centered cubic crystal structure from absolute zero to its melting point, high-resolution measurements of the thermal expansion along the three crystallographic axes reveal anisotropies which are inconsistent with a cubic structure.
 Therefore, further research and discovery in this area is expected.

 Niobium becomes a superconductor at cryogenic temperatures.
 At atmospheric pressure, it has the highest critical temperature of the elemental superconductors at 9.2 K. Niobium has the greatest magnetic penetration depth of any element.
 In addition, it is one of the three elemental type II superconductors, along with vanadium and technetium.
 The superconductive properties are strongly dependent on the purity of the niobium metal.

 When very pure, it is comparatively soft and ductile, but impurities make it harder.

-The metal has a low neutron capture cross-section for thermal neutrons; thus it is used in the nuclear industries where neutron transparent structures are desired.
+The metal has a low neutron capture cross-section for thermal neutrons, so it is used in nuclear industries where neutron-transparent structures are desired.

 Chemical

 The metal takes on a bluish tinge when exposed to air at room temperature for extended periods.
 Despite a high melting point in elemental form (2468 C), it is less dense than other refractory metals.
-Furthermore, it is corrosion-resistant, exhibits superconductivity properties, and forms dielectric oxide layers.
+Furthermore, it is corrosion-resistant, exhibits superconductive properties, and forms dielectric oxide layers.

 Niobium is slightly less electropositive and more compact than its predecessor in the periodic table, zirconium, whereas it is virtually identical in size to the heavier tantalum atoms, as a result of the lanthanide contraction.
 As a result, niobium's chemical properties are very similar to those for tantalum, which appears directly below niobium in the periodic table.
 Although its corrosion resistance is not as outstanding as that of tantalum, the lower price and greater availability make niobium attractive for less demanding applications, such as vat linings in chemical plants.

 Isotopes

 Almost all of the niobium in Earth's crust is the one stable isotope, ^{93}Nb.
 The most stable radioisotope is ^{92}Nb with half-life 34.7 million years. ^{92}Nb, along with the next most stable one, ^{94}Nb (20,400 years), has been detected in refined samples of terrestrial niobium and may originate from bombardment by cosmic ray muons in Earth's crust.
-Isotopes lighter than the stable ^{93}Nb tend to β^{+} decay, and those that are heavier tend to β^{−} decay, with some exceptions: β^{+}-delayed proton emission is observed for isotopes as heavy as ^{84}Nb, and ^{92}Nb alone can decay by both β^{+} and β^{−} modes.
+Isotopes lighter than the stable ^{93}Nb tend to β^{+} decay, and those that are heavier tend to β^{−} decay, with β^{+}-delayed proton emission observed for isotopes as heavy as ^{84}Nb.

 The most stable of isomeric state of a niobium isotope is ^{93m}Nb with half-life 16.12 years.
 The long-lived fission product ^{93}Zr decays, mainly through this isomer, to stable niobium.